 The Sport Science:

-MTI’s such as these will help you target the glutes, which is crucial as cyclists tend to be quadricep and hamstring dominant.
-With the use of technology in EMG (electromyography) which is where electrodes are placed on the skin and can track muscle activity through electrical signals, we are able to track how well intervals such as MTI’s target particular muscles.
+MTi’s such as these will help you target the glutes, which is crucial as cyclists tend to be quadricep and hamstring dominant.
+With the use of EMG (electromyography) technology we are able to track how well intervals such as MTI’s target particular muscles.
 Through the use of EMG’s during the study “Muscular activity during ergometer cycling” Ericson (1986) discovered that hip extensors provided 27% of total provided work.
 As this is a sizable percent, it gives us the understanding of how focusing in on these hip extensors (which glutes are a large part of) is more than worthwhile.

 Another study that also implemented EMG’s to test the use of particular muscles, was “Muscular Activity during uphill cycling: effect of slope, posture, hand grip position and constrained bicycle lateral sways” Bertucci (2006).
-This study found that on an incline and when comparing seated vs standing muscle activity, that the glutes are much more active when standing.
-Which means that by focusing and then strengthening the glutes you will be increasing endurance and strength while standing, which is often vital in key moments during races.
+This study found that on an incline and when comparing seated vs standing muscle activity, that a wide array of muscles (both upper and lower body) are much more active when standing.
+This backs why we recommend doing MTI’s seated rather than standing so you are better able to control activation of the gluteus maximus.

 Finally to to best engage the and recruit the glutes, strive to perform your MTi’s up a 2 – 4 % steady grade hill.
 Research has shown (Sarabon et. al) a reduction in EMG activity (firing of the glutes) for MTi’s performed up too steep grades.

-Paired with weight training, MTI’s help the body stabilize strength into pure power transfer to the bike, which ultimately allows you to capitalize on strength gains you make in the gym.
+Paired with weight training, Muscle Tension Intervals help the body stabilize strength into pure power transfer to the bike, which ultimately allows you to capitalize on strength gains you make in the gym.
 While shown to work through use of EMG’s and other such technology, MTI’s should be used carefully especially if you have a past history with knee injuries.

 Ericson, M.O., Bratt, å., Nisell, R. et al. Europ.
 J. Appl.
 Physiol.
 (1986) 55: 229.